 It is also the time of the year they come home with a stack of school books, one heavier than the next and all carried in their backpack.

 The weight of the books is an issue year after year.
 The American Chiropractic Association recommends ideally carrying textbooks not exceeding 10 percent of the child’s weight.
 Often, this is exceeded, especially in younger children.

-During the Month of September, our office features our free back pain weigh in station in the reception area.
+During the Month of September, our office features our free back pain weight in the station in the reception area.
 You can bring in your child and their books, and go through the process.
-The directions are printed out and we will answer any question you may have.
+The directions are printed out and we will answer any questions you may have.

-If you have conventional books, weigh them, weigh your child and try your best to limit the amount of books they carry to 10 percent of their body weight.
-Our office does this by setting up our annual September backpack weigh in.
+If you have conventional books, weigh them, weigh your child and try your best to limit the number of books they carry to 10 percent of their body weight.
+Our office does this by setting up our annual September backpack weigh-in.

 If you are shopping for shoes, as most parents have already done, look at your child’s feet.
 Are they flat?
 Do they flare out?
-These are potential causes for lower back pain and can also cause other painful problems in the hips and the knees.
-The best advice is to purchase off the shelf inserts.
+These are potential causes of lower back pain and can also cause other painful problems in the hips and the knees.
+The best advice is to purchase off-the-shelf inserts.
 Avoid inexpensive brands like Dr. Scholl since they are not stiff enough.
-We like spenco (with the hard plastic bottom, not the jells) and also superfeet.
+We like Spenco (with the hard plastic bottom, not the jells) and also super feet.
 The are of course others that are good as well.
 They may outgrow them as they outgrow shoe sides however, these inserts are not very expensive and can be easily replaced as the child grows.
-Children with these traits should also avoid flat sandals such as old navy and Haviana’s.
+Children with these traits should also avoid flat sandals such as old navy and Havana’s.

 What do you think?
 As always, I value your input.

 For more information or to improve your understanding of this, read the book Cheating Mother Nature, now available on Amazon.com